Jacqueline Whang-Peng: Research

 In collaboration with Joe Hin Tjio of the National Institute of Arthritis and Metabolic Diseases, she developed a technique for t he preparation of mammalian cells for the study of their chromosome complement.
 This technique is now utilized by many investigators and is considered responsible for much of the progress that has been made in the area.

 She was the primary consultant to other NIH investigators on diseases of inborn errors of metabolism and in diseases with inherited or congenital abnormalities.
 She devoted a good deal of her time to research on the kinetics and biology of leukemia cells.
 Whang-Peng showed that immature leukemic blood leukocytes are capable of maturing and differentiating in tissue culture and that these cells are capable of phagocytosis.
 Her studies have important implications in understanding leukemia and in treating patients with this disease.
 Her research interests center on determining cytogenetic differences between cancerous and normal cells, as well as medical genetics, genetic oncology, and gene mapping.

 Her studies of the Burkitt lymphoma have revealed the presence of a specific chromosome alteration in both the cells from the original tumor and in tumor cells after culture.

 Awards and honors

 Whang-Peng was honored by the Lions Clubs International and the China Daily News.
 In 1968, Whang-Peng was named Woman of the Year in medicine by the Republic of China for her work in malignant cell biology an chromosomes in human malignancy.
 Her award was presented by former Vice Premier Wang Yun-wu.
 In 1972, Whang-Peng was one of the first two women to receive the Arthur S. Flemming Award.
-She received scientific awards from the Chinese American Medical Society (1985), Organization of Chinese Americans (1989); and a PHS Commendation Award in 1989.
+She was elected a member of Academia Sinica in 1984.
+Whang-Peng received scientific awards from the Chinese American Medical Society (1985), Organization of Chinese Americans (1989); and a PHS Commendation Award in 1989.